Questions and Answers

 |Maine District 207 (Maine East High School, Maine South High School and Maine West High School)||$19,827.14 per student|

-Who will get to vote on this funding proposal?
+Who was eligible to vote on this funding proposal?

-Every registered voter in District 207 will be eligible to vote on the bond measure.
+Every registered voter in District 207 was eligible to vote on the bond measure.

-Will there be separate referendums in each town or for each school?
+Were there separate referendums in each town or for each school?

-There will be one referendum for all three high schools.
-The same ballot question will be asked in all of the communities that comprise the school district which includes Des Plaines and Park Ridge as well as parts of Glenview, Harwood Heights, Morton Grove, Niles, Norridge, Norwood Park Township and Rosemont.
-Any resident that lives within the school district boundaries and is registered to vote will have the opportunity to vote on the ballot question.
-The final result will be based on the combined vote of all Maine 207 communities.
+There was one referendum for all three high schools.
+The same ballot question was asked in all of the communities that comprise the school district which includes Park Ridge. most of Des Plaines, as well as parts of Glenview, Harwood Heights, Morton Grove, Niles, Norridge, Norwood Park Township and Rosemont.
+Any resident living within the school district boundaries and registered to vote had the opportunity to vote on the ballot question.

 How will the referendum impact my home value?